Britain's bankers to put wallets first in 'nightmare' election

+(This March 19 story corrected to change to May from next month in first paragraph)

-LONDON When it comes to politics, bankers tend to let their wallets guide their voting choices and May's election will likely be no exception.
+LONDON When it comes to politics, bankers tend to let their wallets guide their voting choices and May's British national election will likely be no exception.

 Faced with the prospect of a Labour government that would hike the top rate of income tax to 50 percent and extract a levy from their bonuses, most financiers are rooting for the re-election of David Cameron's Conservatives, even though that would mean a potentially damaging referendum on Britain's membership of the European Union (EU) before the end of 2017.